 The primary objective of our cash investment activities is to preserve principal while at the same time maximizing the income we receive from our investments without significantly increasing risk.
 Some of the securities that we invest in may be subject to market risk.
 This means that a change in prevailing interest rates may cause the principal amount of the investment to fluctuate.
 For example, if we hold a security that was issued with a fixed interest rate at the then-prevailing rate and the interest rate later rises, the principal amount of our investment will probably decline.
 To minimize this risk in the future, we intend to maintain our portfolio of cash equivalents and short-term investments in a variety of securities, including commercial paper, government and non-government debt securities and/or money market funds that invest in such securities.
 In general, money market funds are not subject to market risk because the interest paid on such funds fluctuates with the prevailing interest rate.
-We had no holdings of derivative financial or commodity instruments, and as of June 30, 2003 all of our cash and cash equivalents were in money market accounts and checking funds with variable, market rates of interest.
+We had no holdings of derivative financial or commodity instruments, and as of September 30, 2003 all of our cash and cash equivalents were in money market accounts and checking funds with variable, market rates of interest and we hold a portfolio of marketable securities in short-term investments in a variety of securities.